Mario Tremblay: Minnesota Wild and New Jersey Devils

 In 2001, Tremblay became an assistant coach for the Minnesota Wild under head coach Jacques Lemaire.
 He remained there for seven seasons, through 2008–09.
 In 2009, he followed Lemaire to the New Jersey Devils where he remained an assistant coach under Lemaire.
 Lemaire retired in 2010 after one season in New Jersey and Tremblay was not retained as assistant coach.
 He then joined the Quebec sport network RDS as a hockey analyst for the Montreal Canadiens games.

 Personal life

+Tremblay married Collette Germain in 1977 and the couple had two daughters.
+Germain died of cancer in 2015.

-Mario is the uncle of the professional hockey player, Pascal Trépanier.
+Tremblay is the uncle of professional hockey player Pascal Trépanier.